Blood on Snow (film)

-Blood on Snow is an upcoming American crime thriller film directed by Cary Joji Fukunaga, co-written by Jo Nesbø and Ben Power, it's based on Nesbø novel of same name.
+Blood on Snow is an upcoming crime thriller film directed by Cary Joji Fukunaga and adapted by Jo Nesbø and Ben Power from Nesbø's 2014 novel.
 It stars Benedict Cumberbatch, Aaron Taylor-Johnson, Eva Green, Emma Laird and Ben Mendelsohn.

 Premise

 A hit man falls for his client's wife, who happens to be the target of the assassin's latest assignment.